Enforce HTTP RFC compliance

 - In the Citrix Web App Firewall page, click Change Engine Settings under Settings.

 - In the Configure Citrix Web App Firewall Settings page, select the Log Malformed Request option as Block, Log, or Stats.

 - Click OK and Close.

 If you unselect the block action or do not select any malformed request action, the appliance bypasses the request without intimating the user.

 Block or bypass non-RFC compliant requests at profile level

 Other non-RFC compliant requests can be configured to block or bypass at profile level.
-You must set the RFC profile either in “Block” or “Bypass” mode.
+You must configure the RFC profile either in Block or Bypass mode.
 By doing this, any invalid traffic that matches the Web App Firewall profile is either bypassed or blocked accordingly.

 Also, the appliance displays a warning note, “Appfw Security checks enabled might not be applicable to requests which violates RFC checks when this profile is set.
 Enabling any transformation setting is not recommended as requests might be partially transformed that contains RFC violations.”

-To configure RFC profile in the Web App Firewall profile by using the command line interface
+To configure an RFC profile in the Web App Firewall profile by using the command line interface

 At the command prompt, type the following commands: